Best hybrid SUVs and hybrid 4x4s

 Most SUVs on sale today that have some kind of electrified element also have a plug, which means you can attach them to a power supply to recharge the battery, boosting efficiency.
 But just because an SUV isn’t a plug-in it doesn’t mean you should discount it.

-Conventional hybrid models are generally cheaper to buy than their plug-in alternatives, but still bring big economy benefits, and while there aren’t all that many hybrid SUVs and 4x4s on sale today, there is a select group of models worth considering.
+Conventional hybrid models are generally cheaper to buy than their plug-in alternatives, but still bring big economy benefits, especially at low speeds around town.

 That’s because they deliver strong fuel economy and low running costs in practical SUV bodies, with many offering 4x4 all-wheel-drive capability as well.